anywr-group-recruitement/frontend-security-test/README.md

 ## Exercice

-The main idea is to focus on authentication and authorization using Java Spring Boot as per the below :

-Create a RESTful API using Java Spring Boot that implements a user authentication and authorization system.
-The API should have the following features:
+Build a web application using React that implements a user authentication and authorization system.
+The web application should have the following features:

 - Allow users to register by providing a unique username and password.
 - Allow users to log in by providing their username and password.
 - Allow users to retrieve their own profile information, such as their username and email address.
 (Optional if you have time)
 - Use JSON Web Tokens (JWT) to authenticate and authorize API requests.
+- Display appropriate messages to the user in case of login or registration errors, such as invalid credentials or a user already exists.
+- Allow users to log out of their session.

-In addition, the API should include the following:
+In addition, the web application should include the following:

-- Input validation to ensure that only valid data is entered into the database.
+- Input validation to ensure that only valid data is entered into the system.
 - Unit tests to ensure that the authentication and authorization system functions correctly.
 (Optional if you have time)

+You can use any additional libraries or frameworks you are comfortable with to implement this exercise.
+Good luck!

+You can use any mocking tools like mockapi.io or beeceptor.com or even local json works too.

 ## Code delivery
 - Make sure to use GIT, and to commit your changes following Angular git commit conection https://www.conventionalcommits.org/en/v1.0.0-beta.4/